kensanata/oddmu/README.md

 This is a minimal wiki.
 There is no version history.
 It probably makes sense to only use it as one person or in very small groups.

+It's very minimal and only uses Markdown.
+No wiki extras, so double square brackets are not a link.
+If you're used to that, it'll be strange as you need to repeat the name: `[like this](like this)`.

 ## Building

 ```sh